-Some pervasive myths say that, while men are always sexually-driven, women are not.
+Some pervasive myths say that, while men are always sexually driven, women are not.
 This is entirely inaccurate.
 It is perfectly normal and natural for women to want sex.
-In fact, if you’re a woman who is experiencing low sex drive, something may be amiss.
+In fact, if you’re a woman who is experiencing a low sex drive, something may be amiss.

 Here what you need to know about your sex drive and how to increase your drive: